PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

 .. note::
     Here we used **action: gen_interface** instead of **action: gen_class**.
-    Most of the modern languages do not support multiple inheritance so we have to tell IEGEN to generate interfaces with implementations instead.
+    Most of the modern languages do not support multiple inheritance so we have to tell CppBind to generate interfaces with implementations instead.

 .. note::
-    It's important to note that IEGEN supports multiple inheritance only for polymorphic types (when type has a virtual method/destructor or has a polymorphic base).
+    It's important to note that CppBind supports multiple inheritance only for polymorphic types (when type has a virtual method/destructor or has a polymorphic base).

 .. note::
     As Rectangle and Rhombus are interfaces then Parallelogram also should be an interface.